cpjobling/eg-252-git-bootcamp/novice/git/01-backup.md

 Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
-(We'll use `nano` to edit the file;
+(We'll use `notepad` to edit the file;
 you can use whatever editor you like.
 In particular, this does not have to be the core.editor you set globally earlier.)

 ~~~
-$ nano mars.txt
+$ notepad mars.txt
 ~~~
 {:class="in"}

 Type the text below into the `mars.txt` file:

 ~~~
-Cold and dry, but everything is my favorite color
+Cold and dry, but everything is my favourite colour
 ~~~
 {:class="in"}